Business Loan Officer

 - Knowledge of micro and small business loans;

-- Thorough understanding of basic principles of accounting and financial analysis;
+- Thorough understanding of basic principles of financial analysis;

 - Excellent verbal and written communication skills including public speaking;